About Online Classes

 Do I have to be online at a specific time?

-No, you will not have to be online at a specific time.
-Access your class when it’s convenient and from a place that's convenient!
-Learn what you want, when you want, from a location that's convenient to you.
-You choose the hour of the day (or night) to attend classes.
-Except for turning in assignments when they are due, your schedule is totally up to you.
+Most of our online classes are Online Asynchronous (OA) and does NOT require students to be online at specific dates/times.
+You may access your class when it’s convenient and from a place that's convenient!
+Except for turning in assignments before or by the due date, your schedule is totally up to you.
 You must meet due dates!
 You can review lectures, ask questions, and participate in discussion groups at a time and from a place convenient to you.
+However, we do also offer Online Synchronous (OS) classes that require you to be online on specific days/times.
+These days/times are posted on the registration schedule (ask your advisor at registration)

 How do I take tests?

 Most tests are taken online.
 Once you are in your course, you will be able to look at the syllabus to find the method of testing used for your particular course.
 The tests can be multiple choice, true/false, short essay, or long essay in format.
-Tests may also be timed and graded automatically.
+Tests may also be timed.
 Each course will be different in the type of tests required.
-Once completed, your instructor may provide feedback on your test through the course's grade book.
-Many classes do require you to take the final on campus or at an approved proctored site.
-Check your syllabus at the beginning of the course to determine if on-campus visits are required.
+Some courses may require proctored exams during the term.
+A proctor is a person that supervises an

 What are the supported browsers and general computer needs?